Table of Contents

 As an advanced, automated anesthesia information management system, MetaVision Anesthesia accommodates protocols like dosing ranges and dosing patterns.
 This is essential for varied care scenarios, for instance, a patient that needs to be weaned off opioids prescribed for pain management pre- or post-surgery.
 This facilitates more holistic health.
 Additionally, MetaVision Anesthesia supports the printing of color-coded dose barcode labels, according to customization, resulting in easier identification of medications, fewer errors, shorter response times and more accurate documentation – all essential steps towards perioperative safety.

-During surgery, an anesthesia information management system can be configured with clinical decision support parameters that trigger alerts for abnormal vital signs, changes in patient status, or potential adverse drug events, prompting action by the clinician.
+During surgery, an anesthesia information management system can be configured with clinical decision support parameters for efficient intra-operative workflows that trigger alerts for abnormal vital signs, changes in patient status, or potential adverse drug events, prompting action by the clinician.

 For example, if surgery takes longer than anticipated, an alert can automatically notify the clinician that this is the time for a prophylactic dose of antibiotics, per hospital protocol.